-Are flights to Southeast Asia cancelled right now?
+Are flights to Southeast Asia being cancelled or delayed right now?
 Many travelers are asking this question as tensions in the Middle East continue to disrupt air traffic.
-Flights to Southeast Asia are being cancelled or delayed due to airspace closures, causing concern among passengers planning their trips.
+Flight routes to Southeast Asia are being altered or delayed due to airspace closures, causing concern among passengers planning their trips.
+Some travelers are already experiencing long layover delays or last-minute itinerary changes.

 Do you have a flight scheduled in the coming weeks?
 Here is a complete overview to help you understand how these disruptions might impact your final destination.